Kristang language: Revitalisation efforts

 Papia Kristang is facing a steep decline in language use within the community.
-There has been an apparent language shift to English and Bahasa Malaysia due to the reduced prestige and accessibility of Kristang.
+There has been an apparent language shift to English and Malay due to the reduced prestige and accessibility of Kristang.
 However, revitalization efforts have begun in recent years in both the Portuguese Settlement in Singapore and Malacca.
 Such efforts have seen some success, nearly tripling the number of Kristang speakers of varying fluency.

 Malacca

 The Kristang-speaking community located at the Portuguese Settlement, or Padri sa Chang ("The Priest's Land") was able to undertake more sustained revitalisation efforts and publicise itself to non-Eurasian Malaysians, and the language.
 Notably with texts, stories and phrasebooks in Kristang produced by Joan Margaret Marbeck and through investments and interest from individuals and organisations outside the community.
 Joan Marbeck has produced three publications: Ungu Adanza (An Inheritance), Linggu Mai (Mother Tongue) and the Kristang Phrasebook.
 She is also credited with writing probably the only play in Kristang, called Seng Marianne (Without Marianne) and was also instrumental in staging a musical in Kristang – Kazamintu no Praiya which translates to 'Wedding on the beach'.
+Support was also received from the Lisbon-based Calouste Gulbenkian Foundation, which funded and published Marbeck's Kristang text.

 Within the community, there were efforts made together with the help of academics to promote their culture and the Kristang language.
 In 1988, Alan Baxter published A Grammar of Kristang based on his fieldwork within the community.
 This was the first book which focused on the descriptive grammar of Kristang and established many core concept on Kristang linguistics.
 It also had a significant impact on many later studies on Kristang.

-Support was also received from the Lisbon-based Calouste Gulbenkian Foundation, which funded and published Marbeck's Kristang text.
-Along with Malacca Portuguese-Eurasian Association (MPEA) president Michael Gerald Singho, they published a textbook, Beng Prende Portugues Malaká (Papiá Cristang), also known as Come, Let's Learn Portugues Malaká (Papiá Cristang) for people who want to learn Kristang.
-The association also maintains an active Facebook page aimed at sharing and promoting information related to the Kristang language the Kristang way of life.